piiano/vault-code-samples-ruby-on-rails/pvault-sdk/README.md

 PvaultSdk - the Ruby gem for the Piiano Vault REST API

----
-sidebar_position: 1
-sidebar_label: Overview
-description: The Piiano Vault REST API enables you to access and manage collections, objects, tokens, users, policies, and other resources within Piiano Vault.
+The Piiano Vault REST API enables you to access and manage collections, objects, tokens, users, policies, and other resources within Piiano Vault.
-slug: /
----

 # Introduction